sindriax/rpg-nashor-slasher/README.md

-# Nashow Slasher - RPG Game
+# Nashor Slasher - RPG Game

 Welcome to my first-ever project!
 This is a simple RPG that I created to learn and practice HTML, CSS, and JavaScript.
 It represents my journey into game development and web technologies.